 The EU Cookie Law

-As from Saturday 26th May 2012, an EU Cookie Law is in place.
+In May 2012 an EU Cookie Law was created.
 It is designed to protect online privacy by making you aware of how we use information gathered by cookies.

 What are Cookies?